jleiva/pony/readme.md

 ## Pony Admin ##

 Pony includes an admin theme.
-It's a simple child of the Seven theme, that fixes the bugs which drive me nuts and polishes a few visual details.
+It's a simple child of the Seven theme.
+It fixes the bugs that drive me nuts and polishes a few visual details.
 You can read it's CSS file to see what it does.

 ## Pony Design Kit ##